qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   lists and helps you create project-level variables.
   More information about variables at section :ref:`general_tools_variables`.

+.. index:: Customization
 .. _sec_customization:

 Customization
 =============

-The :index:`customization` dialog lets you (de)activate almost every element in the QGIS user interface.
+The customization dialog lets you (de)activate almost every element in the QGIS user interface.
 This can be very useful if you want to provide your end-users with a 'light' version of QGIS, containing only the icons, menus or panels they need.